Ashton Memorial (photo credit: Michael Shepherd)

 The Ashton Memorial was commissioned by Lord Ashton as a tribute to his late wife.
 It was designed by John Belcher and completed in 1909, the restored interior hosts exhibitions and concerts and can be hired for private functions, including wedding ceremonies.

 Externally, the dome is of copper.
 The main stone used in the building is Portland stone although the steps are of granite from Cornwall.
 Externally around the dome are sculptures representing "Commerce", "Science", "Industry" and "Art" by Herbert Hampton.
 The interior of the dome has allegorical paintings of "Commerce", "Art" and "History" by George Murray.

-The ceiling is presently undergoing restorative works and has been covered with drapes.

 The drapes in the Ashton Memorial